Saturday, May 2, 2020

 The next cross country we flew was much more memorable.
 It was a three-legged flight, from our home base at Brown to Jasper, then to DeRidder in Louisiana, and finally back to Orange.
 This one was memorable because of two things, which sort of tie together.

 And it was because of that bouncing around that the second thing comes into play.
 I felt myself growing more and more airsick!
 What's this?
-Had no idea that even a pilot in command gets airsick, but I sure did.
+Had no idea that even a pilot supposedly in command gets airsick, but I sure did.
 Think my instructor Ed noticed but, being the good instructor he was, did very little to relieve me of my obvious discomfort.
 Providing a crutch would prevent my learning to take care of it should I be alone in similar circumstances.

-Therefore, imagine my heartbreak when we descended into a long final only to find out that the whole airport had been sequestered for a military exercise, and the runways were covered with tents!
-I'll swear that was the sorriest sight I ever saw - those tents blanketing my pathway to comfort.
+After waiting as long as we possibly could, off we go again - and again I felt the nausea increase as we puttered along.
+I tried hard to concentrate on flying, but really there's not much to do after you've pegged the VOR (this was long before GPS) but watch for traffic and keep track of the DME reading.
+I was very relieved when it measured just five miles to DeRidder, because this time I was even sicker than before.
+Boy, I could hardly wait to land again.
+So imagine my heartbreak when we descended into a long final only to find out that the whole airport had been sequestered for a military exercise, and the runways were covered with tents!
+I'll swear that was the sorriest sight I ever saw - those tents blanketing the runway, my pathway to comfort.

 No comments: